 Meet our Team

-An Assistant Professor at the School of Information Studies at Syracuse University.
+Jeff Hemsley is an Assistant Professor at the School of Information Studies at Syracuse University and Co-Director of CCDS.
 He is co-author of the book Going Viral (Polity Press, 2013 and winner of ASIS&T Best Science Books of 2014 Information award and selected by Choice magazine as an Outstanding Academic Title for 2014), which explains what virality is, how it works technologically and socially, and draws out the implications of this process for social change.

 Bryan Semaan is an Assistant Professor in the School of Information Studies (iSchool) at Syracuse University.
 Prior to joining the iSchool he was a Postdoc at the University of Hawaii at Manoa, where he collaborated with Dr. Scott Robertson in the Hawaii Human-Computer Interaction Lab (HI’CHI).